-To describe the Object, seven major features are extracted from the raw travel data, these features are Age and Gender from tourists, Area, Price and Days from travel packages, and Season and Year from travel records.
+To describe the Object, seven major features are extracted from the raw travel data; these features are Age and Gender from tourists; Area, Price, and Days from travel packages; and Season and Year from travel records.
 Each feature represents one contextual characteristic of an Object.
-The age and gender describe the personal attributes, area is about geographical location, price and days are about the financial and time cost respectively, while season and year show clearly the travel time, and season also suggests the macro-climate conditions.
-Then we consider the value range of these features in Table IV.
-While the sematic values of gender, days and year are easy-to-understand, in the following, we show the technical way to segment the continuous values of the rest features into categorical values.
+The age and gender describe the personal attributes; area is about geographical location; price and days are about the financial and time cost, respectively; and season and year show clearly the travel time, and season also suggests the macro-climate conditions.
+Then we consider the value range of these